bens4lsu/theskinny-publish/Content/blog2/from-this-years-dc-trip.md

 I'm not sure how hot it must have been in D.C. in June, through the middle of the day, with one's shorts area covered by four layers of cotton.
 It's making my balls sweat just from thinking about it.

-I've posted all of the good pictures from the D.C. part of the trip on <a onclick="window.open('/pg3.php?spgmGal=074%20-%20Washington%20DC%202011','074WashingtonDC2011','width=1024, height=768, toolbar=no, location = no, directories=no, menubar=no, resizable=yes, scrollbars=no');" >this photo gallery</a>.
+I've posted all of the good pictures from the D.C. part of the trip on <a href="/gal/074%20-%20Washington%20DC%202011/");" >this photo gallery</a>.